m1geo/JamesSharmanPipelinedCPU/README.md

 # James Sharman's JAM-1 8-bit Pipelined CPU in Verilog
-***This project is being worked on behind the scenes - The original files checked in are a close copy of the schematic, but really won't work well in FPGA***
+***This project is being worked on behind the scenes - See "ver2" branch***

+The original project (on main branch) more closely follow the schematic, but really won't work well in FPGA.

 It will be an Verilog implementation for FPGA of James Sharman's JAM-1 8-bit Pipelined CPU.
 Below is a list of useful resources: